 Want to fellowship with other sisters in Christ?
 Here’s your chance.
 Dining Divas gets together at local eateries at 11:30 a.m. on the third Wednesday of every month for a Dutch-treat lunch.
 The locations are announced in the St. Christopher newsletter or weekly bulletin.
 For more information, contact Marti Fagley, .

 Come join us for in-depth study of scripture.
 While you may do study and research on your own ahead of time, it is not required.
-The setting is very casual.
-The group meets from 7 p.m. to 8:30 p.m. in the parish hall.
+The group meets at 9:30 a.m. on Sundays in the office lobby.
+We are currently studying the second half of Genesis, starting with the flight of Jacob from his brother Esau.
 For more information, contact Aidan Wright,

 THURSDAY MORNING BIBLE STUDY